waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

   * Three or more cards: *[Misplay Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-misplay-chop-move)*

 ### About Self-Bluffs with Color Clues

 > #### Self-Bluffs with Color Clues
-> * In non-2-player games, Self-Bluffs with color clues are [explicitly illegal](../Reference.md#self-bluffs-with-color-clues-illegal).
+> * In non-2-player games, *Self-Bluffs* with color clues are explicitly illegal.
 However, in 2-player games, they are allowed.
-> * In other words, if a color clue does not touch a brand-new card and the player who receives the clue knows that the cards touched are not playable, then they know it is a signal to blind-play their Finesse Position.
+> * In other words, if a color clue does not touch a brand-new card and the player who receives the clue knows that the cards touched are not playable, then they know it is a signal to blind-play their *Finessed Position*.
-> * Thus, Tempo Clues take priority over Self-Color Bluff by means of Occam's Razor.
+> * Thus, *Tempo Clues* take priority over *Self-Color Bluff* by means of *Occam's Razor*.
-> * Note that you are also allowed to perform a Self-Bluff by touching a Chop Moved card.
+> * Note that you are also allowed to perform a *Self-Bluff* by touching a *Chop Moved* card.

 * This is one of the most powerful move in 2-player, which not only provides more information on your teammate's clued card, but also get a free blind-card.
-* If you want to play hanabi extremely aggressively, you can perform a *Self-Bluff* by touching any card which is not on slot 1, including a *Chop Moved* card or any other brand-new card (if it has fully context that it is not playable).
+* If you want to play hanabi extremely aggressively, you can perform a *Self-Bluff* by touching any card which is not on slot 1, including a *Chop Moved* card or any other brand-new card (if it has full context that it is not playable).
 * Game Example (ID: 154213), a *Brown & Light Pink (6 Suits)* game:
   * [Turn 21](https://hanabi.live/replay/154213/21): Bluffing a pink 1 by touching a brand-new green 3 with a green clue.
   * [Turn 33](https://hanabi.live/replay/154213/33): Bluffing a yellow 2 by touching a brand-new brown 4 with a brown clue.